H-1B Visa Lawyers

 How Long Can an H-1B Worker Stay in the United States?

 H-1B workers can typically stay in the United States for an initial period of three years.
-This time initial stay can be extended for up to six years in total.
-After this duration, you are required to leave the U.S. for at least one year before becoming eligible for another H-1B visa, unless you obtain a green card or qualify for an exemption.
+Extensions can bring the total to six years.
+After six years, you must leave the country for at least one year before applying again, unless:

 How Can an H-1B Worker Change Employers?